RichardVickerstaff/rake-n-bake/README.md

   ```ruby
   @external_dependencies = ['ruby', 'postgres', 'foo']
   ```
-You can also use the underlying checker object by creating an instance of `RakeRack::DependencyChecker` with your array of dependencies and calling `#check` or `#missing` on it.
+You can also use the underlying checker object by creating an instance of `RakeNBake::DependencyChecker` with your array of dependencies and calling `#check` or `#missing` on it.

 ### :code_quality
 #### :all